The Backrooms

 No warning.
 Just suddenly the mattress has no resistance and you’re falling backward through bedframe through floorboards through the foundation of consensus reality, and you land on carpet that’s wet for no reason.
 The impact doesn’t hurt because pain requires a body that’s fully here, and you’re not fully here anymore.

 Behind you: movement that isn’t movement.
-The sound of attention dying.
+The frequency of attention dying.

 You’re in.